Queen Máxima of the Netherlands: how an Argentinian became a Dutch royal

 Queen Máxima is both the first non-European and the first “commoner” to join the Dutch Royal Family.

-But who is Queen Maxima?
-And how did she end up becoming a beloved Dutch royal?
+But who is Queen Maxima, and how did she become a beloved Dutch royal?
 Here’s a tale of adventure, travel, acceptance, and a hint of scandal.

 Queen Máxima: the first Argentinian on the Dutch throne

 Queen Máxima was born in 1971 in Buenos Aires, Argentina as Máxima Zorreguieta Cerruti.
-While she would not become well known until her engagement to King Willem-Alexander and is technically a “commoner”, Máxima had quite an interesting beginning and is of notable heritage.
+While she would not become well known until her engagement to King Willem-Alexander and is technically a “commoner”, Máxima has quite an interesting heritage.

 Photo-of-Queen-Máxima-of-the-Netherlands-as-a-child